 Toss the zucchini and squash in the same mixing bowl with a bit more olive oil and Cajun seasoning.
 Add these to the other half of the sheet pan.

-Continue roasting until the potatoes are ultra crispy and the squash are cooked through.
-All in all it will take about 45-50 minutes of roasting time.
+Continue roasting until the potatoes are ultra crispy and the squash is cooked through.
+All in all, it will take about 45-50 minutes of roasting time.

 Roasted Potato and Summer Veggie Pesto Bowls

 - 1 and ½ pounds new potatoes cut into 1 inch cubes